 The CFO Agreement also includes provisions respecting severance, non-solicitation, non-competition, and confidentiality obligations.
 Pursuant to the CFO Agreement, if he terminates his employment for Good Reason (as described below), or, is terminated prior to the end of the employment term by the Company other than for Cause (as described below) or death, he shall be entitled to all remaining salary from the termination date until 12 months thereafter, at the rate of salary in effect on the date of termination, immediate vesting of all options and continuation of all health related plan benefits for a period of 12 months.
 He shall have no obligation to seek other employment and any income so earned shall not reduce the foregoing amounts.
 If he is terminated by the Company for Cause (as described below), or at the end of the employment term, he shall not be entitled to further compensation.
-Under the CFO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the CFO Agreement by the Company.
-Under the CFO Agreement, Cause includes conviction of crime involving moral turpitude, or a material breach of the CFO Agreement by the Company.
-Under the CFO Agreement, Cause includes conviction of crime involving moral turpitude, failure to perform his duties to the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CFO Agreement by Mr. Almond.
+Under the CFO Agreement, Good Reason includes the assignment of duties inconsistent with his title, a material reduction in salary and perquisites, the relocation of the Company's principal office by 60 miles, if the Company asks him to perform any act which is illegal, including the commission of a crime or act of moral turpitude, or a material breach of the CFO Agreement by the Company, engaging in activities which are directly competitive to or intentionally injurious to the Company, or any material breach of the CFO Agreement by Mr. Almond.